The Hollywood Ghosts of Roxbury Drive

 1000 N. Roxbury was the home of Lucille Ball and Desi Arnaz.
 Jimmy Stewart lived in the house next door to the South (918 N. Roxbury) and Jack Benny lived next door in the house to the North (1002 N. Roxbury).

-When Dezi Arnaz Jr. was 11 years old he set up a lemonade stand in the driveway.
+When Desi Arnaz Jr. was eleven years old he set up a lemonade stand in the driveway.
 He would go up to cars that stopped to see his mother’s house and lie to the occupants, telling them the star maps were out of date, and that a bunch of stars had moved.
-He would then charge them $1 for the updated addresses.
+Consequently, he would charge them $1 for the updated addresses.
 Everything he told them was completely made up.

 Once, Jack Benny entered Ball’s house (now married to Gary Morton) through the backdoor unexpectedly at suppertime while the family was eating its meal.
 He was in character, dressed in what he would wear on television, and playing the violin.
 Ball was in tears from laughter and Morton gave Benny a tip.
 When Benny arrived back at his house, he realized he was locked out.

-Ball lived in this home until her death in 1989.
-One of her favorite annual activities was to personally hand out the Halloween candy to neighborhood children that came trick or treating.
+Ball lived in this home until she died in 1989.
+One of her favorite annual activities was to personally hand out Halloween candy to neighborhood children who came trick or treating.
 She dressed as a witch with blacked-out teeth every year.

 After her death, Morton sold the home.
 The new owners essentially replaced the entire exterior of the home with beige stucco, making it unrecognizable.
 They also destroyed the front garden making it into an expanded parking area.

-One of the owners of the house claims that her spirit frequently moves around boxes and items stored in the attic.
-Another member of that family stated that sometimes the music from I Love Lucy can be heard once in a while, coming from the attic as well.
+One of the owners of the house claims that her spirit frequently moves around boxes and items stored in the attic and another member of that family stated that sometimes the music from I Love Lucy can be heard once in a while, coming from the attic as well.

 1002 N. Roxbury Dr.